Guest post by Nadya Khoja

 Many people forget that the people who subscribed to a newsletter are still seeking information and aren’t necessarily ready to make a purchase immediately.

-Here is the exact email that Matteo sent which resulted in an open rate of 90%!
+Here is the exact email that Matteo sent which resulted in a staggering open rate of 90%!
+That’s the highest on this list of newsletter ideas.

 Subject Line: LESSON 1 – Why the old world of SEO is not working anymore